Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 Training overrides
 ^^^^^^^^^^^^^^^^^^

-Any part of the training, validation and testing loop can be modified.
+Any part of the training, validation, and testing loop can be modified.
 For instance, if you wanted to do your own backward pass, you would override the default implementation